 The KIN-ections Project aims to:

-- Intensive engagement using a Safety Framework to fully understand who is part of and has influence in relation to determining care arrangements for children (cultural considerations included).
-And how each parent may want this to be reflected in the Parenting Plan
+- engage intensively using a Safety Framework to fully understand who is part of and has influence in relation to determining care arrangements for children (cultural considerations included) and how each parent may want this to be reflected in the parenting plan

-- Flexible engagement strategies including in-home or client-identified meeting venues to support increased sense of comfort and safety for clients.
-Supporting clients to access other services and supports that may assist
+- provide flexible engagement strategies including in-home or client-identified meeting venues to support increased sense of comfort and safety for clients as well as support clients to access other services and supports that may assist